bistro-its-berkeley/BISTRO-Starter-Kit/docs/Technical-starter-kit.md

 Then give the syntax for a range.
 These are defined as in mathematical notation where ( and ) indicate inclusive and [ and ] indicate exclusive upper and lower bounds, respectively.

 ![Alt text](https://github.com/vgolfier/Uber-Prize-Starter-Kit-/blob/master/Images/Input_Subsidies.png "Figure 4: Input2 - Subsidies for transit and on-deamdn rideshare users")
+Figure 5: Input2 - Subsidies for transit and on-deamdn rideshare users

 Format, where to be placed, what they signify (cf.pb statement)